AILE Investors Have Opportunity to Lead iLearningEngines, Inc. Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-NEW YORK, Oct.
-12, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces that a shareholder filed a class action on behalf of all purchasers of securities of iLearningEngines, Inc. (NASDAQ: AILE) between April 22, 2024 and August 28, 2024.
-Shareholders who want to serve as a lead plaintiff for the class must file their motions with the court by December 6, 2024.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of iLearningEngines, Inc. (NASDAQ: AILE) between April 22, 2024 and August 28, 2024, both dates inclusive (the "Class Period"), of t the important December 6, 2024 lead plaintiff deadline.

-So What: If you purchased iLearningEngines securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
-The Rosen Law Firm is preparing a class action seeking recovery of investor losses.
+So what: If you purchased iLearningEngines securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 What to do next: To join the iLearningEngines class action, go to https://rosenlegal.com/submit-form/?case_id=28305 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than December 6, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.